reddynirup/sound-of-AI/README.md

 ### Prerequisites

-- Flutter SDK
+- Node.js (for backend Express)
+- ReactJS (for frontend)
-- Python 3.x
+- Python
-- Flask
+- Flask (for backend integrating with DL model)
 - TensorFlow/Keras (for deep learning)
+- MongoDB (for data storage)
-- Firebase Account (for backend services)
+- AWS Account (for cloud services and EC2 deployment